TheRakeshPurohit/codewarrior/README.md

 You don't need to install it, but it must compile and run.
 So it has full support for Linux and *BSD.

-So to run, you need to install OpenSSL-dev or OpenSSL-devel package
+So to run, you need to install OpenSSL-dev, libpcre3-dev or OpenSSL-devel,libpcre3-devel package
 ```
 $ git clone https://github.com/CoolerVoid/codewarrior/; cd CodeWarrior
 $ make